patchmeifyoucan/javascript-samples/basics/excercises/README.md

       // Handle the error
     })

-// if you want to use async-await ensure that you are in an async function, a rejection here will crash your code
+// if you want to use async-await ensure that you are in an async function
+// a rejection here will crash your code while the above call does not
-// while the above call does not, why? const response = await http.get('/api/users')
+// how does that relate to the manner in which the code is executed? const response = await http.get('/api/users')
 ```